 As previously mentioned, cataract surgery is one of today’s most common eye surgeries.
 Rest assured, the success of this procedure is amazing!
 If it has been determined that you will need cataract surgery you will want to consult with the OCLI staff about the process of eye exams and preparation for surgery.
 You will also need to discuss who will be your surgeon and what type of lens implant you will need.
 Please note that it is important to get proper consultation on intraocular lens implants as this could play a major role in how you see after cataract surgery.

 - Determine who will be your cataract surgeon.
-OCLI offers some of the best cataract surgeons on Long Island who operate with only the best technology.
+OCLI offers some of the best cataract surgeons in the country who operate with only the best technology.

 - Get proper consultation on intraocular lens implants.
 You will have options for monofocal lens implants (which are significantly covered by Medicare) and premium lens implants that will enable better vision after surgery.
 (Additional fees apply for premium lens implants).

-Modern day lens implants for cataract surgery have been significantly improved over the last ten to twenty years.
+Modern-day lens implants for cataract surgery have significantly improved over the last ten to twenty years.
 Prior to the advent of premium lens implants or multifocal IOLs, a cataract surgery patient had one option.
 This one option was a monofocal lens implant, which could only correct vision at one distance.
-Now patients have the options for multifocal and accommodating lens implants that can correct vision at near, far and intermediate distances.
+Now patients have the options for multifocal and extended depth of focus lens implants that can correct vision at near, far, and intermediate distances.

 Some patients that receive this lens implant can even eliminate glasses from their lifestyle.
 Intraocular lenses come in a variety of materials and designs.
 Your cataract surgeon will be able to advise you on what type of lens would be best for your unique visual situation.
 It is important for patients to realize that while cataract surgery with intraocular lens implantation frequently results in a reduced dependency on eyeglasses it is never guaranteed to eliminate eyeglasses entirely.